tharinm/tharinm/README.md

 # 💫 About Me:
-🔭 Full-stack developer with over one year of industry experience.  <br>  <br>🌱 Passionate about continuous learning and growth.
+🔭 Software Engineer, focused on crafting robust and user-centric software solutions..  <br>  <br>🌱 Passionate about continuous learning and growth.
 Actively seek new challenges and opportunities to expand my skills.   <br>  <br>🎓 Graduated from the University of Ruhuna (B.Sc) <br>  <br>

 ## 🌐 Socials: